tblackwe/UKFFBot/README.md

 - **`registerdraft` Command:** Associates a Sleeper draft ID with a specific Slack channel.
 Usage: `@YourBotName registerdraft <draft_id>`.
 - **`registerplayer` Command:** Maps a Sleeper User ID to a Slack username for @-mentions.
 Usage: `@YourBotName registerplayer <sleeper_user_id> <slack_username>`.
 - **`usage` or `help` Command:** Displays a list of all available commands and their descriptions.
 Usage: `@YourBotName usage`.
+- **Automatic Pick Announcements:** A background job runs continuously to check for new picks in all registered drafts and automatically posts an update to the appropriate channel.
 - **On-the-Clock Notifications:** Automatically announces who the next picker is, including an @-mention for their Slack user.
 - **Advanced Draft Logic:** Correctly handles standard snake drafts and drafts with a 3rd Round Reversal (3RR).